khannavidur/Music_Website/README.md

 # Music_Website

-Its a all we can do with music website.
+Its an "all we can do with music" website.
 Initial Drafts are supposed to be comprised of APIs to be integrated later into the website.